rongfengliang/castled/README.md

 ## Contribute to us

 We are a huge fan of the open source community and we value your contributions.
-We have spent an insane amount of time customizing our framework in such a way, so as to reduce the amount of time required for you, to build a connector with zero changes required on the UI front.
-Heres all you need to do to add your own connector.
+We have spent an insane amount of time customizing our framework to reduce the amount of time required to built a new connector.
+Here is all you need to do to add your own custom connector.

 1) Implement java interfaces([ExternalAppConnector](https://github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/apps/ExternalAppConnector.java) and [DataSink](github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/apps/DataSink.java)) on the backend.